 Maureen Bennie, parent of two adult children with autism and founder of the Autism Awareness Centre teaches us about our eight sense, interoception, and how consistency and commitment make all the difference.
 She also introduces us to the concept of developing fluency in what works for each one of us in managing sensory overload.

 Dr. Sarah Gander, pediatrician shares her insights about the connection between our minds, our bodies and our environments.
 She also shares her advice that a little pause and breath is a key way to re-connect our body and our brain.
 Dr. Gander advocates for nature bathing as a sensory-rich experience that helps us manage sensory overload.

 Find sensory-friendly solutions in everyday life on our new podcast.
 For example, what are the best books to read to understand sensory challenges?
 Or, what products actually help you manage sensory sensitivity?
 How do families make changes for their children that deliver results in their day-to-day life?
 Where are the resources that make a difference?
 This is the first sensory podcast of its kind.

 What does sensory autism mean?
 A sensory disorder is commonly associated with autism.
-However, it is important to know that sensory and autism are not the same thing.
+However, it is important to know that sensory disorders and autism are not the same thing.
 Additionally, sensory autism is not a type of autism.
 This article explains more about sensory and autism and in particular, how they overlap.
-It is important to
+It is important

 Did you know?
 More and more events, locations, products, and services are becoming sensory-friendly.
 Maybe you have seen friends and family seeking out sensory-friendly experiences.
 Thankfully, many people, businesses, and organizations help.
 They influence events, locations, products, and services to adopt sensory-friendly practices.
 As an example, you make plans to go to the newest, trendiest